mstocco/mariostoc.co/content/traininglog/20230611-challenge2023-2weeksout.md

 Swim Time: **87&#8239;Mins** &nbsp;Distance: **4300&#8239;m** <small> (longest)</small>
 Steps: **15834** <small>(Estimated 12.5&#8239;km)</small>

-Getting sweaty during the walk to the pool made getting the wetsuit on a real chore.
+Getting sweaty during the walk to the pool made getting the wetsuit on a real beast of an effort.
 <!----->
 I've fixed/reglued 7 tears in the suit so far this season and I am noticing more after today.
 Something for the Santa Claus list...